 - using unclean or old makeup that has collected bacteria

 - touching the eye with dirty hands

-- discharge from the eyes
+- discharge from the eyes or sticky eyes

 - crusty eyelashes and lids

 - swelling around the eyes